 Fortunately, there are several different methods available to highlight duplicates inside of your spreadsheets.
-This article shows you a few different ways to find duplicates in Google Sheets and explains how to highlight or delete copies. you will also see a method that identifies unique cells instead.
+This article shows you a few different ways to find duplicates in Google Sheets and explains how to highlight or delete copies.
+You will also see a method that identifies unique cells instead.
+Here are your options.

 Option #1: Use Google Sheets’ Remove Duplicates Feature

-As far as being able to identify errors in your spreadsheets, using color highlights to spotlight any incorrect information is the best way to go.
+When it comes to identifying errors in your spreadsheets, using color highlights to spotlight any incorrect information is the best way to go.

 Your spreadsheet will now highlight your duplicate cells in the color you chose, and you can scan the selection for any duplicates.

 Note: It is best to highlight a column’s cells starting with row 1 rather than choosing cells in the middle.
 The formula did not like using row 2 as the first column.
-It missed a couple of duplicates in the chosen field (A2:B9).
-Once row 1 was added (A1:B9), it found all duplicates.
+It missed a couple of duplicates in the selected field (A2:B9).
+Once row 1 was added (A1:B9), it found all duplications.
 See the two images below.

-Image #1: shows missed duplicates from selecting row 2 cells as the first cells (A2 and B2):
+Image #1: shows missed duplicates when selecting row 2 cells as the first cells (A2 and B2):

-Image #2: shows all duplicates from selecting row 1 cells as the first cells (A1 and B1):
+Image #2: shows all duplicates while selecting row 1 cells as the first cells (A1 and B1):

 Make sure that any existing duplicates are correct, as some copies are not copies at all.
 They can be the same number for two different accounts, users, employees, or anything else.
-Once you confirm the duplicates you do not need, delete them or do anything you want with them.
-Finally, you can close the formatting menu, and then restore the standard color to your cells.
+Once you confirm the copycat cells that you do not need, delete them or do anything you want.
+Finally, you can close the formatting menu and restore the standard color to your cells.

-If you prefer to automatically sort your raw data, copying unique cells instead of duplicates is useful for fast sorting and filtering.
+If you prefer to sort your raw data automatically, it is best to copy unique cells rather than duplicates.
+This process delivers faster sorting and filtering.
 If you are sure that your information is correct and would prefer to remove the duplicates instead, try the method below.